Carolus Rex (album): Reception

 As of 18 September 2012, the album is certified gold in Sweden, selling over 30,000 copies (20,000 copies sold is needed for an album to be certified gold in Sweden).
 As of March 2013, the album is also certified gold in Poland.
 On 18 June 2013, Carolus Rex was certified platinum in Sweden with 40,000 album sales, making it the "most successful Swedish heavy metal album ever" according to the band.

 On 28 September 2018, Sabaton announced that the album had been awarded quadruple platinum status after remaining on the Swedish chart for 326 weeks, and commemorated this with a number of limited edition versions and merchandise.
 These were set for release on 30 November 2018, the 300th anniversary of the death of Charles XII.

 In 2019, Metal Hammer ranked it as the 20th best power metal album of all time.

 Track listing

-A Swedish edition of the album, with Swedish lyrics, is also available.
+A Swedish language edition of the album is also available.

 The limited 2-CD mail order edition of the album includes the English version with all of the bonus tracks and the Swedish version, as well as alternate artwork.